rvaughan/workplace-request-portal/README.md

-# workplace-request-portal
+# Workplace Request Portal

-A place to request time off and WFH arrangements
+A (sarcastic) site for requesting time off, or working from home periods.